 It took two full coats but it held just fine!
 Once the primer dried, my husband took his jigsaw and cut out a large rectangle on one side of the cabinet.
 While you could probably get away with a smaller opening, we have an extra large cat litter box with a cover on the inside so it needed to be rather big.

 Then I went to painting.
 I chose a lovely shade of a green that would accent our sitting area upstairs.
 I planned on changing out the cabinet door hardware in the beginning, but I actually loved the old knobs with that shade of green so I kept it after all.

-Transitioning Your Cat to Cat Litter Box Furniture
+Tips for Transitioning Your Cat to new Litter Box Furniture

-As I said, cats are finicky so you definitely want to make this transition a slow and smooth one, just like you do when you switch to a new cat food.
+As I said, cats are finicky so you definitely want to make this transition a slow and smooth one.
 Before I even painted the cabinet, I began by putting the litter box inside of it, with the doors already removed.
 First, facing the front so the cats didn’t even have to go inside the cabinet.
 After a couple of days, I turned the litter box so they actually had to step inside to get into the litter box.
 Doing this slowly helps to cut down on the risk of accidents and your cats totally rejecting your new piece of furniture.

 While you may not have a 1980’s Entertainment Center cabinet sitting in your home to upcycle into a cat litter box furniture piece, I’m willing to bet you can find one rather easily… and one that’s rather inexpensive too!
 Browse yard sales, online sale sites like Ebay, and your Grandmother’s basement for some cool pieces to DIY and save yourself money AND the not-so-pretty sight of a litter box!